-In the majority of cases, I have to go beyond the first and most obvious step to ensure the best possible results.
+In the majority of cases, I have to go beyond the first and most obvious steps to ensure the best possible results.
 One procedure results in improvement, but to maximize results, a patient often requires a multi-faceted approach.
 It’s a process, not an event.
-There are multiple goals: One goal is to return movement; then, another goal is to restore feeling.
+There are multiple goals: One goal is to return movement; then, and another goal is to restore feeling.

 The most important goal, which is often overlooked, is to decrease pain.
 Paralysis can be very painful.
 Most patient complaints aren’t the paralysis, it’s the pain.
-You know the feeling when you hit your funny bone and that initial pain takes your breath away.
+You know the feeling when you hit your funny bone, and that initial pain takes your breath away.
 Imagine hitting your funny bone and living with that initial pain 24/7.
 Alleviating that agony alone is huge.

 With so many possible procedures, how do you define success?

 The way I define success is that patients are happy they had surgery.
-If they don’t need to take narcotics for pain, if they gained movement—they’re happy.
+If they don’t need to take narcotics for pain, if they gain movement—they’re happy.
 If there is an improvement in their quality of life—they’re happy.
 I am proud to say that the vast majority of my patients are glad that they had surgery and would do it again.

 Can you give a specific example of what sets you apart in your approach to brachial plexus surgery?

 I treated a college student from North Carolina with a gunshot wound who had previously undergone a vascular reconstruction of his right arm.
 The fact the doctors kept his arm alive was fantastic.
 However, his arm was limp, basically useless.
-His doctors, who had after all saved his arm, doubted there was anything else that could be done.
+His doctors, who had, after all, saved his arm, doubted there was anything else that could be done.
 Unfortunately, this is what often happens.
 He was referred to me through his neurologist.
-I did an initial surgery and about 80% of the nerve damage was improved.
+I did an initial surgery, and about 80% of the nerve damage was improved.
 But I realized more could be done (he still did not have the use of his hand).
-I went through the hierarchy, and performed several surgeries.
+I went through the hierarchy and performed several surgeries.
 He got back the use of his hand.
-This was a young man who need not have “settled” for a partial cure, or get sent on his way because a surgeon couldn’t advise him beyond that person’s specialty.
+This was a young man who need not have “settled” for a partial cure or get sent on his way because a surgeon couldn’t advise him beyond that person’s specialty.

 Why did you take on the aspect of multi-level care of this injury?

 I see, and treat, these procedures from “soup to nuts.”
 It’s just the way I see the world.
 That’s why, for example, in addition to my medical training, I went to Columbia University to get my MBA—to perfect my understanding of health policy issues.
 As remarkable as it may seem, nerve surgery can be unsophisticated in a certain sense.
-These days, medical professionals tend to be specialized, so often the care is not particularly integrated.
+These days, medical professionals tend to be specialized, so often, the care is not particularly integrated.
 Very few want to take on complex, multi-layered procedures.
 My interest is in system accessibility: filling the gaps.

 Is there a final message you want to communicate?

-From the least to most complicated cases, I am dedicated to return patients to the best quality of life possible.
+From the least to most complicated cases, I am dedicated to returning patients to the best quality of life possible.
 I have devoted my career to this specialized surgery, and hope that this explanation will assist those who require brachial plexus treatment.
 I particularly pride myself in taking care of patients who have been told that nothing can be done, or that they have maximized their treatment, but I can take them to the next level.
 It’s rare that I see someone that I say there is nothing I can do.
 I’m going to get them better than they were—that’s my obsession.

 About the Author: Dr. Andrew Elkwood, MD, FACS

-Dr. Andrew Elkwood, MD, FACs, is board certified in plastic surgery and general, and is a Fellow of the American College of Surgeons.
+Dr. Andrew Elkwood, MD, FACs, is board certified in plastic surgery and general and is a Fellow of the American College of Surgeons.
 Additionally, he is the founder and director of the Center for Treatment of Paralysis and Reconstructive Surgery at Jersey Shore Medical Center.